daniel-furman/daniel-furman.github.io/content/_index.md

 {{< figure class="avatar" src="/avatar.jpg" >}}

-A challenge-driven data scientist primarily focused on predictive analytics via machine learning and Bayesian statistics.
+A challenge-driven data scientist primarily focused on predictive analytics.
+I am specialized in probabalistic machine learning and geospatial modeling.

 My professional experience is mainly in Python and R, spanning the full-stack from data mining to algorithm development.

-In my free time I enjoy surfing, backpacking & camping, rock climbing, playing guitar, reading, and building OSS & apps.
+In my free time I enjoy surfing, backpacking & camping, rock climbing, playing guitar, reading, and building apps and OSS.

 ---